Statutory Maternity Leave: returning to work

 If you can’t return to work at the end of your Statutory Maternity Leave because of illness tell your employer in the normal way.

 Additional Paternity Leave

-Additional Paternity Leave can be taken from 20 weeks after the child is born.
+Additional Paternity Leave can be taken 20 weeks after the child is born.
 It must finish before the child's first birthday.

 You should let your employer know in writing if you are planning to breastfeed when you return to work.
 Ideally you should do this before you return so that your employer has time to plan.

 Your employer must carry out a risk assessment to identify risks to you as a breastfeeding mother or to your baby.
 If there are risks they must do all that is reasonable to remove the risks or make alternative arrangements for you.
 Your employer must also provide suitable rest facilities.